JavaProgrammers/AdventOfCode2021/CONTRIBUTING.md

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug
-- Discussing the current state of the code
+- Discussing the strcture of the repository
-- Submitting your solutions
+- Submitting solutions
 - Fixing typos
-- Adding problem statement to the README of `DAY0x`
+-
 ## Pull Request Process
 1. Fork the project into your GitHub account.
 2. Clone your forked repository on your local machine.